'Control, Visibility and an App That Travelers Actually Love to Use'

 “When people submitted expenses it was a mess.
 There wasn’t a single source of truth, everything wasn’t consolidated in the same place.”

-Without being able to categorize the spend, Steve’s team couldn’t report on it accurately.
+Without a spend management process in place that allowed them to categorize their spend, Steve’s team couldn’t report on it accurately.
 They couldn’t forecast travel spend, and they had no idea what it actually cost to put on one of their quarterly employee retreats.

 Part of the issue, Steve realized, was that the company had no formal travel policy.
 Employees were asked to “use their best judgement,” and in Flywheel’s case that meant employees booked super cheap travel because they didn’t want to do the wrong thing for the company.
 They weren’t staying in suitable hotels, they were taking inconvenient flights, and they were growing to hate traveling in general.